ramazanoglu/AirPollution/README.md

 App, mainly visualizes the air pollution data for **Stuttgart, Germany** city center and surrounding area and tracks user location to keep an air pollution history for user location.

-Users can also see if there is a Feinstaub alarm for Stuttgart and reach puplic transportation data for stations in Stuttgart.
+Users can also see if there is a Air Pollution Alarm (FeinstaubAlarm) for Stuttgart and reach puplic transportation data for stations in Stuttgart.

 ## MapViewController